Raising Capital with SAFE Notes: A Preferred Investment Tool for Startups

 Types of SAFE Notes

-• Cap and discount – Both valuation cap and discount rates are accounted for it.
+3. Cap and Discount: Both a valuation cap and a discount rate are included in the agreement.

 Mohammed Alzubi